MuraliMantha/swiggyClone/README.md

 - **Frontend**: HTML, CSS, JavaScript (possibly with a framework like React or Angular)
 - **Backend**: Node.js with Express.js framework
-- **Database**: MongoDB for storing user data, restaurant information, menus, and orders
+- **Database**: Sqlite for storing user data, restaurant information, menus, and orders
 - **Authentication**: JSON Web Tokens (JWT) for secure user authentication
-- **Payment Gateway Integration**: Integration with a payment gateway service like Stripe or PayPal
 - **Maps Integration**: Integration with a mapping service like Google Maps for restaurant location and delivery tracking

 ## Setup Instructions